 Culture - amniotic fluid; Culture - amniotic cells; Alpha-fetoprotein - amniocentesis

-Amniocentesis is a test that can be done during pregnancy to look for these problems in the developing baby:
+Amniocentesis is a test that can be done during pregnancy to look for certain problems in the developing baby.
+These problems include:

 Amniocentesis removes a small amount of fluid from the sac around the baby in the womb (uterus).
 It is most often done in a doctor's office or medical center.
 You do not need to stay in the hospital.

 You will have a pregnancy ultrasound first.
 This helps your health care provider see where the baby is in your womb.

 Numbing medicine is then rubbed onto part of your belly.
 Sometimes, the medicine is given through a shot in the skin on the belly area.
 The skin is cleaned with a disinfecting liquid.

 Your provider inserts a long, thin needle through your belly and into your womb.
 A small amount of fluid (about 4 teaspoons or 20 milliliters) is removed from the sac surrounding the baby.
 In most cases, the baby is watched by ultrasound during the procedure.

 The fluid is sent to a laboratory.
 Testing may include:

 - Measurement of alpha-fetoprotein (AFP) levels (a substance produced in the liver of the developing baby)